josephklause-401-advanced-javascript/data-structures-and-algorithms/challenges/tree/README.md

   add, adds a new node with value in correct location, contains, accepts value and returns boolean if value is in tree at least once

+Extend binary tree class to include a breadth first traversal

 ## Approach & Efficiency
 preOrder: parent than children